-This bond is required by the Secretary of State of Missouri.
-Notary bonds are required to run for the full 4-year term of office of the notary public.
-The surety must give the obligee at least 30 days prior notice in the event of cancellation.
+This bond is required by the Secretary of State of Missouri and is issued to coincide with the notary’s four-year term.
+The surety must give the obligee at least 30 days’ notice prior to cancelling the bond.

-- a notarial certificate stating the document was signed before the notary
+- Notarial certificate stating the document was signed before notary

 How to become a notary in Missouri

 Applications for commission as a notary public can be downloaded from the linked commissions form.
-To qualify to become a notary public in Missouri, all applicants must adhere to the following requirements:
+To become a notary public in Missouri, all applicants must adhere to the following requirements:

-- be a registered voter in the county for which he or she is commissioned or applying to be commissioned
+- Registered voter in county for which he or she is commissioned or applying to be commissioned

-- be able to read and write in English
+- Ability to read and write in English

-- not have had his or her commission revoked in the past 10 years
+- Commission not revoked during past 10 years